EugenMayer/officeconverter/README.md

 - using [jodconverter-spring-boot-starter](https://github.com/jodconverter/jodconverter/tree/master/jodconverter-spring-boot-starter) for wiring jodconverter-local services
 - build on/for Java 17 for better Docker support

+## Waranty

+Absolutely none, use it at your own risk and without any guarantees.

 ## Credits

 A lot of credits go to jodconverter by [jodconverter](https://github.com/jodconverter/jodconverter) - we completely base on his work.
 Cheer him up!